TsigelnikovNikita/hardhat_template/README.md

 You also can setting up settings of this config using .env file:
 - COMPILE_VERSION: version of solc compile what you want to use.
 By default is "0.8.4".
 - OPTIMIZER: enable (true) or disable (false) optimizer of the compliler.
-By default is true.
+By default is false.
 - OPTIMIZER_RUNS: amount of runs for your optimizer.
 By default it is 200.
 - REPORT_GAS: enable (true) or disable (false) report about spended gas by your contract.
 This report will be generated when running test.
-By default is true.
+By default is false.
 - RINKEBY_NETWORK_URI: URI of the Rinkeby RPC server.
 By default is empty.
 If you won't add this variable, you won't be able to use this network.
 It's strongly recommended don't add private info into the project files dirrectly.